AIxBio/AgBioML-Challenge/README.md

 ### 🎯 Public Evaluation System

-BioAgents includes a public/private evaluation system that mirrors real ML competition workflows:
+biomlagents includes a public/private evaluation system that mirrors real ML competition workflows:

 **How It Works:**
 1. **Data Split**: Test data is split 50/50 into public and private subsets